canvas-medical/documentation/collections/_api/media.md

           - name: operator
             description: >-
               The person who generated the image.<br><br>
               The operator attribute contains a reference to the practitioner or patient that generated the media.
 This will show up in the Canvas UI as the value for Originator when you click the command in the tooltip that pops up.
-If ommitted, it will default to Canvas Bot.
+If omitted, it will default to Canvas Bot.
             type: json
             attributes:
               - name: reference